Diagnostic microbiology: Wet Prep

+Analytical methods

 Mass spectrometry

 MALDI-TOF (Matrix-assisted laser desorption/ionization - time of flight) is a specific type of mass spectrometry that is able to identify microorganisms.
 A pure culture is isolated and spread directly on a stainless steel or disposable target.
 The cells are lysed and overlaid with a matrix, which forms protein complexes with the bacterial proteins.
 The MALDI fires a laser and ionizes the protein complexes, which break off and travel up the vacuum where they are detected based on mass and charge.
 The resulting protein spectra is compared to a known database of previously catalogued organisms, resulting in rapid diagnosis of microorganisms.
 Recent studies have suggested that these tests can become specific enough to diagnose down to the sub-species level by observing novel biomarkers.

 The MALDI-TOF identification method requires pure cultures that are less than 72 hours old.
 This places the organism in log phase with an abundance of ribosomal proteins, which are the most common proteins detected in the spectra.
 Identifications with this technology can also be impacted if the culture is exposed to cold temperatures, as this would change the typical protein distribution.